Apprenticeships and traineeships

 You can either take a whole degree at a uni abroad or include a year overseas as part of your UK degree.

-Other options after A levels
+Other options after secondary education

 Other options you may want to think about include studying in a different way – either in the UK or abroad – or you may decide you want to go straight into the world of work.